Latest revision: Cabinet Order No. 127 of March 31, 2017

 Article 2.The Japanese industry provided for in paragraph (1) of Article 7 of the Act means those Japanese producers whose collective output of goods of the same kind as the imported goods at issue, constitutes a major proportion of the total production of these goods in Japan.

-(2)The Japanese producers referred to in the preceding paragraph do not include those producers who have any of the relationships as set forth in the following and those producers who have imported the goods at issue or the goods of the same kind as the imported goods on or after the day six months preceding the date on which the request prescribed in paragraph (5), (18) (including the cases where applied pursuant to paragraph (28) of Article 7 of the Act) or (23) of Article 7 of the Act was made (or, if the investigation referred to in paragraph (6), (19) (including the cases where applied pursuant to paragraph (28) of that Article) or (24) of that Article is conducted in the situation where the request prescribed in these paragraphs has not been made, then the date on which the investigation is initiated), unless the quantities of their imports are small; provided, however, that this does not apply to the cases where the producer having any of the relationships as set forth in the following has produced evidence to demonstrate that the effect of the relationships is not such as to cause the producer to behave differently from other producers not having such relationships, or to the cases where the producer who imported goods at issue or goods of the same kind as the imported goods has produced evidence to demonstrate that the main part of the business relating to the imported goods at issue and the goods of the same kind as the imported goods is production of the goods of the same kind in Japan if this assertion is found to be substantiated by the evidence:
+(2)The Japanese producers referred to in the preceding paragraph do not include those producers that have any of the relationships as set forth in the following and those producers that have imported goods at issue or goods of the same kind as these imported goods (excluding when the quantity of their imports is small) on or after the day that is six months preceding the date on which the request prescribed in paragraph (5), (18) (including the cases where applied mutatis mutandis pursuant to paragraph (28) of Article 7 of the Act) or (23) of Article 7 of the Act was made (or, if the investigation referred to in paragraph (6), (19) (including the cases where applied mutatis mutandis pursuant to paragraph (28) of that Article) or (24) of that Article is conducted when the request prescribed in these paragraphs has not been made, then the date on which the investigation is initiated); provided, however, that this does not apply when the producer having any of the relationships as set forth in the following has produced evidence to demonstrate that the effect of the relationships is not such as to cause the producer to behave differently from other producers not having such relationships, or when the producer who imported goods at issue or goods of the same kind as these imported goods has produced evidence to demonstrate that the main part of the business associated with the imported goods at issue and the goods of the same kind as these imported goods is production of goods of the same kind in Japan if this assertion is found to be substantiated by the evidence:

 (i)relationships in which the producer directly or indirectly controls a supplier or importer of the imported goods;